-The application should include the pastor's request letter from the sponsoring parish, with references and any other sources in support of the request.
+The application should include the pastor/administrator's or parish life director's request letter from the sponsoring parish, with references and any other sources in support of the request.

 An Application for Long-Term Ministry is completed by the priest applicant and submitted to the Office of the Vicar for Clergy.

-A letter of suitability affirms that the priest is in good standing in his diocese/religious institute; has no record of any canonical, criminal, behavioral, sexual, financial, or other issues; has full faculties in the location of his current assignment; has proof of current certification of completion of VIRTUS or equivalent training; and is authorized to be present in the archdiocese.
+A letter of suitability affirms that the priest is in good standing in his diocese/religious institute; has no record of any canonical, criminal, behavioral, sexual, financial, or other issues; has full faculties in the location of his current assignment; has proof of current certification of completion of VIRTUS or equivalent training (if the certification is not available, the priest will be required to complete the VIRTUS training upon arrival in the archdiocese); and is authorized to be present in the archdiocese.
 See the approved text for this letter in the Statement of the Ordinary/Major Superior.

 A statement from the diocesan bishop/ordinary indicates the permitted length of time that the priest has been given to be in the archdiocese and any other factors relevant to his presence in the archdiocese.
 The Office of the Vicar for Clergy will contact any recommending diocesan bishop/ordinary directly.

-If the priest is being recommended by a parish, the application should include a request letter from the sponsoring parish, with references and any other sources in support of the request.
+If the priest is being recommended by a parish, the application should include a request letter from the pastor/administrator/parish life director of the sponsoring parish, with references and any other sources in support of the request.